Adalab/modulo-3-evaluacion-final-/README.md

 ## Features

-1. You use the Api to fetch and show in The application a list of characters (sorted by name).
+1. I use the Rick and Morty Api to fetch and show in the app a list of characters (sorted by name).

 2. The user can look for any character by name using the input search or select a specie option from the select input in order to get a complete list of that specif specie.

 3. When the user click on any of the characters' card, it takes us to a new page where the user can find more information about that specific character and a button to return to the main page.

-4. when the user refresh the page, he/she/they will receive the same info he/she/they where previously checking (if it is a character card for example, or a list of specific selected specie).
+4. when the user refresh the page, he/she/they will receive the same info, he/she/they were previously checking (if it is a character card for example, or a list of specific selected specie).

-5. If the user is browsing an incorrect link or cannot find a character, they will be an automatic error message with an option to go back to the main page.
+5. If the user is browsing an incorrect link or cannot find a character, there will be an automatic error message with an option to go back to the main page.

 # How to check this repo: